adhilroshan/resumix/README.md

 - An OpenRouter API key (https://openrouter.ai)
 - A modern web browser (Chrome, Firefox, Edge, etc.)

+### API Key Setup

+There are two ways to provide OpenRouter API keys:

+1. **Environment Variables (Recommended for deployment)**:
+   - Create a `.env` file based on the `.env.example` template
+   - Add your OpenRouter API key(s) to the `VITE_OPENROUTER_API_KEYS` variable
+   - You can add multiple keys separated by commas for automatic rotation
+   - For production deployment, add these keys to your platform's environment variables

+2. **User Interface**:
+   - If no environment keys are available, users will need to add their own API keys
+   - The app includes an API key management interface
+   - Advanced users can still add their own keys even if environment keys exist

 ### Installation

 Resumix is a web application that can be installed as a PWA: